-Arsenal v Brighton & Hove Albion
+Brighton knock Arsenal out of EFL Cup

 Post update

 Attempt saved.
-Tariq Lamptey (Brighton and Hove Albion) right footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by Kaoru Mitoma.
+Gabriel Martinelli (Arsenal) right footed shot from the left side of the box is saved in the centre of the goal.
+Assisted by Gabriel Jesus.